Signed in as:

 Dorset CAN (Climate Action Network) is a network of community groups and individuals across Dorset working together for a shared vision of a clean, green, sustainable Dorset.
 It supports families, businesses and individuals across the county to work towards the common goal of a carbon-neutral and an environmentally diverse Dorset.

-Our major projects include: “the Great Dorset Hedge” project to map, plant, and join up sections of hedgerow across Dorset to promote biodiversity and help wildlife; The Dorset Deserves Better Campaign to persuade Dorset Council to rethink the Local plan by targeting affordable, social and low-cost rental housing and aligning all new dwellings with targets for emissions and sustainability; and the annual Dorset Greener homes Event in Sep/Oct to showcase ways of living and building with a lower carbon footprint.
+Our major projects include: “The Great Dorset Hedge” an ambitious project to survey, map, plant, and join up sections of hedgerow across Dorset to promote biodiversity and help wildlife; The Dorset Deserves Better Campaign to persuade Dorset Council to rethink the Local plan by targeting affordable, social and low-cost rental housing and aligning all new dwellings with targets for emissions and sustainability; and the annual Dorset Greener homes Event in Sep/Oct to showcase ways of living and building with a lower carbon footprint.